 Position Title: Administrative Assistant for Academic Affairs

-Summary: This role is an integral part of a team that supports the Academic Division of the College.
-The team works as a unit to ensure the effective delivery of the many services associated with academic operations.
-Responsibilities include but are not limited to administration of academic purchasing, financial administration, coordination of college services among campus offices, as well as general administrative support to the faculty.
-In addition to the day-to-day responsibilities, each member of the Academic Affairs Administrative Assistant team will be responsible for one of the four (4) focus areas.
-The focus areas are: (1) Events - fall and spring Olin Expositions; (2) Special Support for Courses (for example) - Affordable Design and Entrepreneurship, Products and Markets and Engineering for Humanity; (3) Kern Family Foundation Grant initiatives; and (4) Faculty Recruitment.
+This role plays an integral role in supporting the academic programs of the College as part of the Academic Affairs Administrative Assistant team.
+This four-member team works as a unit to ensure the effective delivery of the many services associated with academic operations.
+Responsibilities include, but are not limited to, administration of academic purchasing, financial administration, coordination of college services among campus offices, as well as general administrative support to the faculty.
+In addition to these core responsibilities, each member of the team will be responsible for managing longer term projects, which may include coordinating academic events, supporting faculty recruitment efforts, managing course budgets, as well as other initiatives.

-- Track student employment and approve timesheets through the ADP system.
+- Track student employment for academic programs and approve timesheets through the ADP system.

 - Assist with special projects and perform other duties as assigned.

 - Excellent interpersonal skills, including advanced verbal and written communication skills, ability to earn the trust and confidence of all constituencies.